TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 -# **Optional** - If static IP configuration is not possible, a local DHCP server can be setup in a Linux PC as shown in the connections diagram above.
-   Otherwise, it's also possible to connect the **MAC Port 1** to a wider network running DHCP.

 ## CCS Boot {#demo_ethfw_combined_CCS}